 At Nextcloud, we believe that an open, transparent development process and a clear focus on the needs of users and customers results in a better product.

 By having access to our engineers, customers get the best possible support while having an opportunity to participate in and benefit from the open source model.
 See our enterprise page for more information about our Enterprise Support Subscriptions.

 Our launch has been covered extensively in the media and we've been interviewed, explaining the why, how and what behind our endeavor.
-In short, most of the engineering team left ownCloud because we believed a better solution was possible for users, customers and fellow contributors.
+In short, 12 developers, most of the engineering team, left ownCloud because we believed a better solution was possible for users, customers and fellow contributors.
 We see a business as an important part of the open source ecosystem around a project.
 Its role is to act as a catalyst, enabling individuals and businesses to grow and participate.
 It is in the nature of open source that a company failing to play this role can be replaced, protecting customers from vendor lock-in.